TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-1-Introduction/Day-1/Index.rst

 By the end of this day, you should have completed the following:

-* Practical prerequisites are verified
+* You have shown that you meet the practical prerequisites
-* Theoretical prerequisites are verified
+* You have shown that you meet the Theoretical prerequisites
-* Theoretical goals of the day are achieved
+* You have shown that you understand the basic concepts behind TYPO3
+* You have been introduced to the different documentation sources